This post outlines the broad framework of your journey towards CAT. We have broken it into a few steps based on the timeline.

 The number of hours is just an indicative number; it highly depends on your strength and your development areas.

-Or follow any recommended books for cat preparation, list of this will be uploaded shortly.
+Or follow any recommended books for cat preparation; a list of these will be uploaded shortly.

-A hypothetical example can show a logical representation of this, suppose you have completed Time and Work today and tomorrow you plan to give a sectional test, it is highly likely that your performance is remarkable.
-This happens because the concept is freshly loaded in your mind .
+A hypothetical example can show a logical representation of this.
+Suppose you have completed Time and Work today, and tomorrow you plan to give a sectional test; it is highly likely that your performance will be remarkable.
+This happens because the concept is freshly loaded in your mind.
 One must let it settle and recheck it after some time.

-If you are spending more than a couple of hours on FB group or other portals, it can prove to be horrendous for your journey.
-The type of questions in most of the groups are limited and sometimes beyond the coverage of CAT.
-Moreover, they are skewed highly towards quantitative aptitude which forms just one of the three sections of CAT.
+If you are spending more than a couple of hours on an FB group or other portals, it can prove to be horrendous for your journey.
+The types of questions in most of the groups are limited and sometimes beyond the coverage of CAT.
+Moreover, they are skewed highly towards quantitative aptitude, which forms just one of the three sections of CAT.
 You must pay equal attention to the other two sections as well.

 Step 4 : THE TEST SEASON (July or August)